 Calculating the Savings of the Battery Storage Tax Credit

-How much a solar array will save depends on when the installation took place and how much it costs.
+How much a solar array will save depends on when the installation took place and the cost.
 A home battery typically costs between $5,000 and $10,000 per battery.

 How to Take Advantage of the Energy Storage Investment Tax Credit

-To get the ITC, the individual needs to own the system, meaning the customer either pays in cash or gets on a payment program for it.
+To get the ITC, the individual needs to own the system, meaning the customer either pays in cash or starts a payment program.
 Leased systems do not offer any tax benefit to the homeowner.
 Instead, these benefits go to the solar company that owns the solar array.